 - All team members must be present at team registration.
-Registration will open at 11:00am central time at the Marshfield Fairgrounds.
+Registration will open at 11:00am central time in Stratford, WI at the AMS Bowfishing facility.

 - A mandatory pre-tournament meeting will start at 5:00pm central time; all team members must be present.
 At 5:45pm central time teams will go to vehicles and prepare for takeoff.